 Many publishers think of tags in terms of how they will benefit their readers.
 Keyword tags allow you to easily link related articles so that readers can continue to explore a topic they’re interested in.
 For example, when there is a new development in the Israeli-Palestinian conflict, you can use tags to quickly find articles on this topic in your archive and create a timeline so that your readers get a better picture of what led to the current situation.
 You can even offer your readers the opportunity to subscribe to a certain tag so that they receive an email every time a new article on that topic is published.
 Such features can make your site more pleasant to navigate for readers.
 But how can tags benefit publishers themselves?

 In general terms, tags allow for better analysis.
 Articles without tags are hard to analyze based solely on main categories like sport, news, or business.
 Specific tags allow for granular data analysis of readership engagement, improved archive organization, and more.
 If publishers are interested in readership analytics, they can use tags to measure which topics lead to the most page views, which have the best engagement rates and are getting shared the most, or, conversely, which are losing readers the fastest.
-Additionally, if your site has a paywall for certain content, tags can be useful for determining what should be free and what should only be accessible to paid subscribers.
+Additionally, if your site has a paywall for certain content, tags can be useful for determining what should be free and what should only be accessible to paying subscribers.

 Tags can also be useful for advertising.
 They can help match ads to article topics and avoid embarrassing situations when inappropriate ads are matched to sensitive content.
 Similarly, tagging sponsored content allows publishers to track performance metrics, and, if relevant, they can then share this data with advertisers.
 On top of that, tags help with search engine optimization (SEO).
 Tags create links between articles and give your site a structure that will allow search engines to have a better chance of making the same semantic connections.